Retire Before Dad

 Favorite tools and investment services right now:

-Fundrise - The easiest way to invest in high-quality real estate with as little as $500 (review)
+Fundrise — Simple real estate and venture capital investing for as little as $10. (review)

-Comments
+12 Comments

-Great article!
+1. Great article!
 One potential downside you didn’t address, however, is that maxing out your 401(k) potentially leaves less (or nothing) for contributing to a Roth IRA.
 What are your thoughts on having lower 401(k) contributions in favor of maxing out a Roth and Spousal Roth IRA?
 Even though you are taxed now, the new tax rates are currently more palatable than in the past.
 The money can then be withdrawn tax free at retirement.
 Do you have an opinion on whether it is still more financially advantageous to max out a 401(k) first?

-Well, yeah, when you divert funds to the 401(k) you leave less for everything else including after tax investing, saving for a home down payment, vacations, and potential Roth contributions.
+1. Well, yeah, when you divert funds to the 401(k) you leave less for everything else including after tax investing, saving for a home down payment, vacations, and potential Roth contributions.
 While I do like the Roth IRA, I prefer the trad IRA for the tax savings today.
 We do have Roth’s but I cannot contribute to it myself since I have an employer plan.
 But we can do the Spousal contribution.
 The last two years I’ve done Trad IRA contributions for Mrs. RBD to lower our tax burden.
 However, I am considering a Roth contribution for her instead this year.

-3. Brad Schwartz says
+2. Brad Schwartz says:

 Hey RBD,